it-cao-a18/asm-project/README.md

 * Integrate simple I/O devices in embedded applications

-## Requirements
+## Deliveries

+### Problem Formulation
+You are going to define and formulate the problem you want to solve in a problem statement.
+The project formulation is the product of the first two weeks, so take your time to generate a lot of ideas before deciding.

-### Analysis and Design
+### Project Plan (Analysis, design and test plan)
-You must analyse the problem and describe it before implementing it. *Use for instance Activity or State Machine diagrams for this purpose.*
+* You must analyse the problem and describe it before implementing it. *Use for instance Activity or State Machine diagrams for this purpose.*

-### Test
-Make a plan for testing your implementation.
+* Make a plan for testing your implementation.
 The plan should provide details on how to test the individual components or actions of your implementation.

+* When you know what to solve and how, split the work into tasks and devide them between group members. *You can use githubs build in issue tracking or any other task tracking system to manage your tasks*

 ### Implementation
 * Implement the project in AVR assembler.